supr4t1m/LeetCode_Problems/LC2210_Count_Hills_and_Valleys_in_an_Array/readme.md

 # Complexity
 - Time complexity: $$O(n^2)$$
-  We traverse the array once, and in the worst case, we may need to check each element's neighbors, but this is still linear in terms of the number of elements.
+  We traverse the array once, and in the worst case, for each element, we may need to traverse almost the entire array.

 - Space complexity: $$O(1)$$
   We use a constant amount of space for variables, regardless of the input size.